digital-methods/recreationalmarijuana/index.md

-# This is the main title of the page
+# This is the main title of the page - yeah

-# VERY EASY
+# REALLY SUPER EASY

 Here are bullet points:
 - bullet1
 - bullet2
+- bullet3

 ## Multimedia Content: